 Pack soil around the base of the post with the end of a shovel so it’s nice and stable.
 Screw the post and the pallet together.

+Repeat, adding two pallets then a post until you’ve completely enclosed your area.
 Right now we have a make-shift PVC gate (basically a frame made of PVC pipe with plywood screwed to it) but we’ll eventually make a framed gate for the pallet chicken run.

 Improving the pallet chicken run

 I have plans to turn the tops of the pallets into planter boxes for chicken and people friendly herbs, ornamental and edible flowers for the bees/butterflies, and veggies like lettuce, kale, and spinach that do great with shallow container planting.

 I’ll also use the ground at the base of the pallets to plant hardy veggies and flowers.
 The chickens will be able to eat the tops off, but their scratching feet won’t be able to destroy them.